azki4/project3/README.md

 # project3
-This is for project 3.
+Hello everyone.
+This is my project 3.
+Please let me know if there is anything to fix!